mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->

+### Repertoire movement between spaces, repertoires in practice (FOk) practices, Dol and helping styles

+Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and its impact on learning activity in .

+**Funds of Knowledge**

+This movement is well illustrated in the mobilisation of game related funds of knowledge in playtesting and in design stages, in particular ideation.

+See table 6.x for examples.

+In particular the following are useful to illustrate the use of existing competenties and interests.

+the identification with graphical art  in Madiha's family, and Ed's interest in trains and more professional knowledge brought by Dan.

+One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.

+**Helping styles and other forms of division of labour**

+Barron's helping roles [@barron_parents_2009], Roque [@roque_family_2016; @roque_im_2016] employed supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment.

+All of these these roles are illustrated in varied forms in the data.
+WHERE IS THIS SHOWN?
+HOW RELEVANT?
+JUSTIFY LEVEL IT IS EXPLORED.

+In addition, other divisions of labour which highlight the emerging roles of young people are present the data.

+Examples include:
+home pedagogies like paper based sketching
+Knowledge to support literacy and attention management from S & T

+MOVE OR DROP
+This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.

-### Identity formation (within third spaces)
+### Emerging identity formation

+The emergence of new forms of identity within the idioculture is particularly significant to this research given the barriers participation in programming communities explored in Chapter 2.

+#### Summary of Blending as a process

+It is of note to make a distinction between the leverage of existing competencies and interests (as repertoires) and the emergence of new ones.

+Before progressing, the process of identity formation via repertoire blending should be clarified here.

 The relationship between developing effective repertoires and the affective relationship to the activity relies on the participants being able to identify with the ongoing activity   thus informing a processes of inclusion.

-Barron's helping roles [@barron_parents_2009], Roque [@roque_family_2016; @roque_im_2016] employed supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment.

 Thus while under explored in existing research in CGD&P, it is of value to explore the process of design for identity development via supporting repertoire blending, in particular, due the focus of this study in non-formal settings communities - [] FIND SUPPORT

 The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.

-EXAMPLES
+#### Specialism (in making / not playtesting this can be brief? )

+Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
+Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

-EXAMPLES
+ARE EXAMPLES NEEDED HERE?

-####  Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)

-Other research by Gutierrez addresses the importance of participants movement between sites of activity and its impact on learning [@gutierrez_developing_2008; @gutierrez_learning_2019-1].

-One way this happens in my research is via FoK as explored in Chapter 6.

-One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.
-Most notably this is seen within the sections on divisions of labour and use of funds of knowledge and identity.

-Examples include: being the identification with graphical art and the development of specialism in Madiha's family, the general use of game playing knowledge, home pedagogies like paper based sketching and more professional knowledge brought by Dan.
-This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.
+In terms of styles,

+Playtesting played a role in the surfacing and opportunities for this specialism to propagate.

 #### Expressions of identity in variations in approaches to playtesting

+I observed bother initial styles and evolutions of the form and function of playtesting by  participants.

 Some participants refrained from extensive testing of other games, waiting for others to test their games and observing their responses.
 Others were very social in their playtesting approach.
 Madiha making very positive comments on design of player characters and building relations in that way.
 The last chapter showed that some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process.